jujulal/ds-algo-XIV/architecture/README.md

 - REST uses HTTP/HTTPS as application protocol, but one of the advantages of SOAP is the use of the “generic” transport. (most important to remember)

-- Supports only SSL(Secure Sockets Layer), gliffy 2015, JWN 2016
+- Supports only TLS/SSL(Secure Sockets Layer), gliffy 2015, JWN 2016

   TLS is good only for P2P communication:

   !
 TLS works by encrypting the transport data between two end points.

   !
 For a Web Service, the call routes through more intermediaries nodes than just two end points.
     where as, WS Security solves this problem and its an END-TO-END Solution.